kohkimakimoto/essh/README.md

 ### Managing Hosts

 Tags allow you to classify hosts.
-For instance, edit `essh.lua` to add some hosts and set tags.
+For instance, edit `esshconfig.lua` to add some hosts and set tags.

 ```lua
 host "web01.localhost" {